 But the problem is, some classes or professions are comparatively better than the others.
 For example, if you take a look at the overall stats of Forest vs. Gatherer, you’ll see that the Gatherer dominates the game.

-Another example would ranking the Rancher vs. Tiller.
-The Rancher takes the spot for both early and mid game, whilst the Tiller for the long term game, or end game.
+Another example would rank Rancher vs. Tiller.
+The Rancher takes the spot for both early and mid-game, whilst the Tiller for the long-term game, or end game.
+When it comes to crops, you have a variety of options to choose from.
+This farming guide ranks Strawberry as the best overall crop to farm.

-Here’s a cheat sheet for the best crops for all season.
+Here’s a cheat sheet for the best crops for all seasons.

 Best Profit Margin